-5. I. A. H., he worked in Beledweyne city as senior lead of human rights advocacy for the HANAHR.net on targeted media advocacy on human rights e.g. child marriage and sexual violence and impunity as well as strategic litigation and access to justice, and because work, he faced physical attacks and threats of killing.
+5. I. A. H., he worked in Beledweyne city and its suburbs as senior lead of human rights advocacy for the HANAHR.net on targeted media advocacy on human rights e.g. child soldier recruitment and sexual violence and impunity as well as strategic litigation and access to justice, and because of his human rights advocacy work, he faced physical attacks and death threats.

 6. A. A. worked for SOHRA.org which is non-Profit, non-Government organization as well as independent human rights and humanitarian organization.
 He worked for the rights of local community and their services without making distinction of any kind among peoples, such as race, sex, language, religion, political or other opinion, national or social origin, or any other reason.
 He advocated for the political, civil and economic rights of the IDPs especially girls and women in Banadir region (Mogadishu) and because of his work , he faced death threats.

-CSHRDS investigated all claims of the HRDs at risk and their situation and the threat level they faced and was able to confirm their claims as legitimate, logic and reasonable based observations, documentation and personal interviews, and therefore; CSHRDS is asking for immediate protection for all HRDs at risk listed in this report as their situation is serious and requires immediate action for protection.
+CSHRDS investigated all claims of the HRDs at risk e.g. their situation for example; the threat level they faced and was able to confirm their claims as legitimate, logic and reasonable based observations, documentation and personal interviews, and therefore; CSHRDS is asking for immediate protection for all HRDs at risk listed in this report as their situation is serious and requires immediate action for protection.